iotaledger/tips/text/0017-message/0017-message.md

 A message is considered valid, if the following syntactic rules are met:

 1. The message size must not exceed 32 KiB (32 * 1024 bytes).
-2. When parsing the message is complete, there should not be any trailing bytes left that were not parsed.
+2. When parsing the message is complete, there must not be any trailing bytes left that were not parsed.
-3. If the `payload type` is known to the node.
+3. The optional `payload type` is known to the node.
-4. If the message PoW score (as described in [RFC-0024](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0024-message-pow/0024-message-pow.md)) is not less than the configured threshold.
+4. The message PoW score (as described in [RFC-0024](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0024-message-pow/0024-message-pow.md)) is not less than the configured threshold.
-5. `Parents Count` must be between 1-8.
+5. The `Parents Count` is between 1 and 8.

 ### Payloads

-A message may contain a payload.
+While messages without a payload, i.e. `Payload Length` set to zero, are valid, such messages do not contain any information.
+As such, messages usually contain a payload.
 The specification of the payloads is out of scope of this RFC.
 Below is a table of the currently specified core payloads with a link to their specifications.
 The `indexation payload` will be specified here as an example:

 | Payload Name                              |   Type Value |
 | ---------------------------------------   | -----------  |